svn2github/wordpress-vip-plugins/uppsite/readme.txt

 == Changelog ==

+= 4.2 =
+* "Featured image" is selected in a better way
+* Improved the gallery view in the webapp
+* New "Landing page" layout
+* Addressed few design issues
+* Another performance iteration on the webapp

 = 4.1 =
-* Added support for homepage display in the webapp.
+* Added support for homepage display in the webapp
 * Improved performance and stability of the webapp

 = 4.0.5 =